Our Staff & Board

 Erin Wirpsa Eisenberg

 Erin Wirpsa Eisenberg is an experienced nonprofit and philanthropic professional committed to solving the world’s problems in ways that respect and value the environment and the economic resilience of the communities that steward our natural resources.
 She is a long-time leader, advocate, and supporter of regenerative agriculture.
-She co-founded and was the Founding Director of Funders for Regenerative Agriculture, an initiative of funders and investors working together to accelerate the emergence of regenerative agriculture, healthy soils, and working lands that support people and the planet.
-Erin worked with Tom Steyer and Kat Taylor overseeing their charitable giving at the TomKat Foundation and TomKat Ranch, and worked closely with strategic partners making the business and environmental case for regenerative agriculture.
+She co-founded and was the Founding Director of Funders for Regenerative Agriculture.
+Erin worked with Tom Steyer and Kat Taylor overseeing their charitable giving at the TomKat Foundation and TomKat Ranch.
 Erin also served as the Executive Director of CitySeed, which is building an equitable, local food system in Connecticut.
 She earned degrees from the University of Notre Dame and Yale University.

 Esther is the CEO of Cienega Capital, a regenerative investment firm utilizing an integrated capital approach to systemic change in the areas of soil health, regenerative agriculture, and local food systems.
 Cienega Capital is also part of the #NoRegrets Initiative, a regenerative asset strategy focused on the health of agricultural soils and agricultural communities of North America.
 Esther has 20 years of experience in mission-based financial services ranging from microfinance to risk capital investments, in partnership with financial institutions, family offices, foundations, and investment advisors.
 She is also a board member at Custom Food Solutions, Carman Ranch Provisions, Eden Ciders, and Civil Eats.
 Esther has also served as the Vice President for Strategy and Business Development at RSF Social Finance.
 Prior to joining RSF, Esther was a senior consultant for ShoreBank Advisory Services, where she provided strategic and capital planning advice for Community Development Financial Institutions (CDFIs), particularly small business and affordable-housing loan funds.
 Esther received her MPP from University of Chicago and BA in Social Welfare from the University of California Berkeley.
 She lives in Berkeley, California with her husband, Greg, and their two children, Evangeline and Bryce.